-A: Annual dues are $55 or less per year (varies by county) for an individual, family or business membership.
-To join in your county, click here.
+A: Annual dues are $60 or less per year (varies by county) for an individual, family or business membership.
+Join in your county.

 Q: How is Iowa Farm Bureau structured?

-A: The strength of the organization is derived from the more than 156,000 individual families who join their county Farm Bureau.
+A: The strength of the organization is derived from the individual families who join their county Farm Bureaus.
 The Iowa Farm Bureau comprises 100 county Farm Bureaus (Pottawattamie is divided into East and West).
 Each county has a board elected by its members, as well as various committees.
 Statewide, Iowa Farm Bureau is governed by an 11-member board of directors elected by delegates from each county Farm Bureau.

-Q: What is the difference between regular and associate members?
+Q: What is the difference between farmer/agribusiness and non-farmer members?